 In terms of area requirements, the applicant meets all required setbacks.
-The applicant is proposing several incentive features to be able to increase the maximum impervious surface allowed by 10% and for the inclusion of a mezzanine level for a commercial use which shall not count as an additional story.
+The applicant is proposing several incentive features to be able to increase the maximum impervious surface allowed by 10%.
+Although the applicant no longer requires incentives for the inclusion of a mezzanine level, the applicant has not proposed to reduce any of the incentive bonuses previously proposed.